Friend-LGA/LGSideMenuController/README.md

 # LGSideMenuController

-iOS view controller shows left and right views on top of everything by pressing button or gesture.
+iOS view controller, shows left and right views by pressing button or gesture.

 ## Preview